 That is how I’m rationalizing our accumulation of canned diced tomatoes, toilet paper, ketchup, trail mix and chai tea.
 (Plus, we’re meant to have a stockpile of food and drink for when the Big One hits the West Coast.
 This totally counts.)

 We’re planning on cloth diapering Kiwi along with Peeper, but I’m also fairly sure that we’ll use disposables at least part of the time, especially during those crazy first few weeks.
-That’s why we also have a giant pile of diapers in the Baby Survivalist Room.
+That’s why to prepare for Baby #2, we also have a giant pile of diapers in the Baby Survivalist Room.
 Peeper has pretty much every sensitive skin issue you can imagine, so I figure Kiwi has a good likelihood of persnickety skin, too.
 That’s why I bought about a bajillion The Honest Company diapers, which are made with plant materials and are free of fragrance or chlorine and generally make me feel less horrible about the amount of waste diapers create.

 In fact, I got them at a pop up store at Whole Foods, where they were having a 30% off sale—that made them about $2 cheaper per package than buying them direct online.
 (FYI Portland folks, they’re having another pop up sale—with 30% off all The Honest Company products—at the Tanasbourne Whole Foods this week, June 10-14.
 Seriously worth a trip to fill your own Creepy Rooms!)